 Class sizes vary from eight to ten pupils, across year groups.
-There are four classes in the department Brenig, Alwen, Elsi and Tegid.
 Classes are organised primarily based on pupils' year group, but this is constantly changing based on the needs of our pupils from our feeder school which is Ysgol Pen Coch Special School.